 After graduating from high school, we parted ways for many years and I went onto the local community college and got a job at Tower Video (it was in Tower Records but a separate store and a whole other story).
 When a supervisor job presented itself, I dropped out of college to fulfill my high school ambitions of running a record store or being a roadie.
 Looks like the record store won that round and I quickly worked my way up the ladder to become the youngest manager that Tower ever hired.

 Once I was solidly embedded into Tower, I got to know all the label reps and was persistent in getting to market my favorite bands.
 Going to concerts wasn’t enough, I wanted to go backstage and meet my heroes and then take it one step further and market whatever they had to offer.
 Like brokering a deal between Tower and Phil Collins to sell the video that was only available at his concerts with all profits going to help the homeless.
-Or convincing Tony Levin, while meeting him backstage at a King Crimson concert, to let me consign his first solo album in all of the Bay Area Tower stores (he even wrote a not so flattering chapter in one of his books about that experience, but his version of the story and mine greatly differ).
+Or convincing Tony Levin, while meeting him backstage at a King Crimson concert, to let me consign his first solo album in all of the Bay Area Tower stores.

 In 1994, while hanging around the backstage area at a Phil Collins concert, I met a singer named Arnold McCuller who was about to release a solo album.
 That chance meeting has lead to a long term relationship of lending Arnold a hand whether it be as road manager for one off solo shows to designing his Witness album cover to currently directing his social media and most importantly being a friend when needed.